jtyr/ansible-yaml_list_inventory/README.md

 # Add host into the default group (the ungrouped_name key in source file) and
 # also into the 'jenkins' and 'team1' groups.
-- ansible_group: jenkins,team1
+- ansible_group:
+    - jenkins
+    - team1
-  guest: centos64Guest
+  guest_id: centos64Guest
   ip: 192.168.1.102
   name: aws-prd-jenkins01
   state: poweredOn